Azure/AppConfiguration/releaseNotes/JavaScriptProvider.md

 ## 1.0.0-preview.2 - December 15, 2023
 ### Breaking Changes
 - The label filter in a selector is restricted to a single label.
 An error will be thrown if a label filter contains `*` or `,`.
 This change is to avoid the ambiguity when multiple values are loaded for the same key.
 Key-values with different labels can still be loaded using separate selectors for proper configuration composition. [#22](https://github.com/Azure/AppConfiguration-JavaScriptProvider/pull/22)
+- Fixed a bug where the last selector may not take precedence if multiple selectors with the same key and label filters are provided.
+After applying the fix, the resulting configuration of an application may change.
+To ensure the intended configuration composition, remove any duplicated selectors.[#23](https://github.com/Azure/AppConfiguration-JavaScriptProvider/issues/23)

 ### Bug Fixes
-- When multiple selectors are provided, the last one takes precedence.
-If there are selectors with the same key filter and label filter, they are deduplicated.
-This change ensures that the original selector precedence is maintained as provided. [#23](https://github.com/Azure/AppConfiguration-JavaScriptProvider/issues/23)
 - Updated the reference of `@azure/core-rest-pipeline` to `1.12.2`, which added retry for DNS resolution of App Configuration endpoints.
 [Azure/azure-sdk-for-js#27037](https://github.com/Azure/azure-sdk-for-js/issues/27037)

 ## 1.0.0-preview.1 - October 24, 2023